|

 Buyers come from single shops and multiple retailers, mail order and online companies, wholesalers, secondhand and antiquarian bookshops and traditionally non-book outlets.
 Exhibitors are more than happy to talk to you if you have a title to offer for remaindering. | |

-Our nominated shipping company Ocean World Lines (UK) Ltd - (OWL) - is on site to provide
+Our nominated shipping company WES Logistics - (WES) - is on site to provide

 quotes, and advice to visitors with limited experience of shipping.